Updated: March 6, 2021

 This was the concern of a young woman, who posted this question on a Facebook group a few days ago.

-Some said that building an emergency fund should be the first priority; others suggested getting protection through life and health insurance is a must.
+Some said that building an emergency fund should be the priority; others suggested getting protection through life and health insurance is a must.

 Meanwhile, a few shared that learning about money management should come first.
 A few said that acquiring financial discipline should be her priority because these will help her get all those other stuff she wants.